brianrobles204/observable_locator/README.md

 Under the hood, the locator uses MobX to implement this reactivity.
 If you're unfamiliar with the library, I suggest you read the [MobX documentation](https://mobx.netlify.app/).
-In a nutshell, MobX has a concept of `observable` values and `reactions` with callback functions.
+In a nutshell, MobX has a concept of `observable` values, and `reactions` with callback functions.
 When an observable value changes, any reactions that use the observable value are rerun.
 These reactions can have various side effects, from recomputing another value to rebuilding a Widget.